Required field Category cannot be edited by Non Member user when adding ticket

 Well I'm not able to reproduce this after another git pull.
 I'm not sure, maybe this is fixed by another commit or I have seen this in my testsystem, where I checked some patches.
 Well Etienne is right, this could not be reproduced.

-#8 Updated by Etienne Massip over 9 years ago
+Updated by Etienne Massip almost 11 years ago

 Mathias Kühn wrote: